Endodontic treatment is also known as root canal treatment.

 follow my latest work @kreenaspecialistendodontics

-Kreena graduated from the University of Manchester, with Honours.
-During this time she was awarded the Pitt-Ford prize by the British Endodontic society.
+Kreena is a Specialist in Endodontics.
+She graduated from the University of Manchester, with Honours.
+During this time she was awarded the Pitt-Ford prize by the British Endodontic Society.

 Kreena completed her specialist training in Endodontics at Kings College London, where she qualified with distinction.
 She is passionate about her work and enjoys the technical precision involved in the field of Endodontics and Endodontic Surgery.

 GDC number: 193025